 - See also: vhdl, verilog, systemverilog

-- I have 22 facts about Property Specification Language. what would you like to know? email me and let me know how I can help.
+- Have a question about Property Specification Language not answered here?
+Email me and let me know how I can help.

 Example code from Wikipedia: